Annual meeting: July 1st, 2014

-Due to be held in Liverpool in conjunction with the British Association of Dermatologists.
+Due to be held in Glasgow in conjunction with the British Association of Dermatologists.

 For details contact: